mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-statements.md

 Many scripting and programming languages, such as JScript, C#, and C++, make no attempt to match the code that is run with the actual physical lines typed into the text editor.
 This is because they not recognize the end of a line of code until it sees the termination character (in these cases, the semicolon).
 Thus, the actual physical lines of type taken up by the code are irrelevant.

 Unlike other languages, Python does not use an end of line character.
 Most of the time a simple <kbd>Enter</kbd> will do.
-Yet, Python is very peticular about indentation, spaces and lines in certain cases.
+Yet, Python is very particular about indentation, spaces and lines in certain cases.
 This document is to help understand Python formatting.

-It is important to understand how Python interperates:
+It is important to understand how Python interprets:

 2. End of Statement
 1. Names and Capitalization